lvpp/sigma/README.md

 Just create and [new issue](https://github.com/lvpp/sigma/issues) and describe the molecules you need that are missing.
-If possible also attach a **3D mol** file for each molecule you want added.
+If possible, also attach a **3D mol** file for each molecule you want added.
 It can take a while until we process your request.

 ### Process your own molecules